2 Weeks in Japan: The Perfect Itinerary for First Time Visitors

 We fell in love with the country even more than on our first visit.

-In this detailed Japan 2 week itinerary, I share exactly where we went, how we got there, where we stayed and ate, how much it all cost, and a map of our route.
+In this detailed Japan 2 week itinerary, I share exactly where we went, how we got there, where we stayed and ate, and a map of our route.

 This trip is ideal for first-time visitors to Japan as it covers the highlights (modern Tokyo, traditional Kyoto, stunning Mount Fuji) as well as some less-visited gems.